Buckhaven: History

 There is no doubt that the people of Buckhaven were regarded as different in speech and manners from surrounding communities, and it is probably in this context that such stories grew up (Millar 1895 ii, 50).
 One Paul Buk, a Dane, is recommended by the Synod to the Presbytery of Kirkcaldy in 1652 (Stevenson 1900, 384); such local encounters might have confirmed folk in their belief that Buckhaven was foreign.

 /bʌkˈhevən/, locally /bʌkˈhain/.
 This latter pronunciation has given rise to the name of a Buckhaven public house, the Buck and Hind.

 According to online sources and authors, the fishing community of Buckhaven is said to have been largely the descendants of Norsemen who settled in the district in the 9th century.
 Centuries later, Buckhaven's fisherfolk bought an Episcopal Church in St Andrews in 1869 and transported it stone by stone to Buckhaven, using fishing boats.
 The church was restored in the 1980s and converted into a theatre.
 Many years before, St Andrews had been combined with the other local Church of Scotland churches into one parish.
 The building continued to be owned by Buckhaven Parish Church after the conversion.

+The Second Edition Five Inch Ordnance Survey Map of Buckhaven shows the harbour, which now no longer exists.
+It was completed in 1840 at a cost to the Fishery Board of six thousand pounds.
+Ths work was carried out because the town was, at that time, one of the most important home bases for men engaged in the herring fishery.
+In 1912 the Annual Report of the Fishery Board stated "The fishing continues to fall off at this station, the catch being ony half that of the previous year.
+Persons who were formerly engaged in fishing are now employed at the coal pits".